mumbleskates/mumblecode/README.md

 # mumblecode
 A collection of useful tools I have developed over time in Python to ease my own development.
+A work in progress.

 ## caching
 Provides very basic persistent key-value stores for Requests responses and API caching.